ksaaskil/functional-programming-examples/monocle-ts/article.md

 We'll use the [io-ts](https://github.com/gcanti/io-ts) library for defining the types for our examples.
 Using `io-ts` is a small detour, but I think it's useful to understand how it can work together with `monocle-ts`.

 The code for this tutorial can be found from [monocle-ts/](https://github.com/ksaaskil/functional-programming-examples/tree/master/monocle-ts) folder of [this repository](https://github.com/ksaaskil/functional-programming-examples).
+The file [artists.test.ts](https://github.com/ksaaskil/functional-programming-examples/blob/master/monocle-ts/artists.test.ts) contains tests showcasing all the functionality presented in this article.

 ## Getting started with `io-ts`